NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-1-introduction_to_fl.rst

 * **Data-Centric FL:**

-  * Data-Centric Federated Learning is where private users can give organisations access to building models on their data without sharing it.
+  * Data-Centric Federated Learning is where private users can give organisations access to build models on their data without sharing it.

-  * This concept can be further expanded to a Cloud of Cross-Silo FL, where similar the strategy could be implemented.
+  * This concept can be further expanded to a Cloud of Cross-Silo FL, where similar strategy could be implemented.

 Clients
 ~~~~~~~